visika/tesi-magistrale/thesis.typ

     image("tutorial-fine-tuning/analysis/mae_e_per_atom_over_epochs.svg"),
   ),
   caption: [
-    Loss (left) and @mae of the energy (right) over epochs plots for the fine-tuning of a new model on ice Ih, with MACE-MP-0 small as foundation model.
+    Loss (left) and MAE of the energy (right) over epochs plots for the fine-tuning of a new model on ice Ih, with MACE-MP-0 small as foundation model.
   ],
 ) <fig-finetune-epochs>